adrelanos/Whonix-documentation/Dev_news.md

     some more news text
     ...

-# How to create a valid Whonix News File #
+# How to create a valid Whonix News File
+## Manually
 (1). safe as whonix_news

     .